Repotted a couple of my nepenthes plants. I will definitely be purchasing more. Very pleased with purchase.

 If you order this kit in the summer, it’s best to place it in full morning sun outside, where it will be protected from the afternoon sun a bit, just to reduce the shock to the plants.
 By the next year, they’ll be fully acclimated and will not need as much protection.

 We send you a 12 x 5 inch terracotta plastic pot, XX-large water saucer, two bags of peat and perlite mix (premixed), a little long-fibered moss to the cover holes on the bottom of the pot, and a selection of temperate plants.
-The plants we send vary by month depending on what we have available but in general, you will receive:
+The plants we send vary by month depending on what we have available but in general, you will receive a mix of:

 Daniela will walk you through building your own bog and care instructions in this video: